aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/04/index.md

   - Can other beings besides people interact with it?
 - Do you use/need some special technology to create or to present your work?
 - What is the scale of the work?
 Is it a small object or a room-size installation?
+- What type of space does it require for exhibiting it?
 - Does your work have a physical part or is it completely digital?

 ### 12:00–13:00 | Lunch